christinahans/daft_workshop/README.md

 You need to run this only once, and it will be available in all following notebooks.

 Looking forward to meeting you all on Thursday!

+### Additional Resources

+You can find an example walkthrough of the same dataset you have seen (IMDB reviews) here: https://dropsofai.com/sentiment-analysis-with-python-bag-of-words/
+And if you'd like to use the full dataset instead of the sample I chose, it's here: http://ai.stanford.edu/~amaas/data/sentiment/

+In general, there are a lot of nice resources for NLP datasets on the internet - some great datasets are mentioned here, for example: https://lionbridge.ai/datasets/the-best-25-datasets-for-natural-language-processing/